Tennis star Osaka slams 'ignorant' sexist comments by Tokyo Olympics chief - RFI

 Despite the uproar, the International Olympic Committee said Thursday it considered the issue "closed" after Mori's apology.

-Osaka stopped short of calling for his resignation, but said he should be made to understand why he has caused so much offence.
+Osaka on Saturday stopped short of calling for his resignation, but said he should be made to understand why he has caused so much offence.

 "I'm not sure if it's a situation where someone should demand that he resigns or if it's just something that people need to make him understand that what he said wasn't right," she said.